Malangas: History

 Malangas is one of the oldest municipality of its former province, Zamboanga del Sur.

-In 1951, the barrios of Malangas, La Dicha, Diplo, Gusem, Buug, Matinaw, Gaulan, Tinungtungan, Manangon, Lindang, Luop, Silupa, Minsulao, Paruk, Lubing, Balabao, Mali, Baluran, Sampuli and Bacao, all from Margosatubig were separated to form the town of Malangas.
+The municipality was created through Republic Act No. 654, issued on June 16, 1951, during the leadership of President Elpidio Quirino, upon separation of twenty barrios from Margosatubig in the old province of Zamboanga.

+After the partition of Zamboanga, Malangas became part of Zamboanga del Sur, and its territory was later reduced.
+In 1956, six barrios and sitios, along with parts of Kabasalan, were separated to establish Siay.

+In 1977, Imelda was created, constituting seven barangays, including Sta.
+Fe which would be the seat of government in the newly-created municipality, detached from Malangas, along with parts of Siay and Alicia.

 A booming coal town during the 1900s, and the mother town of various towns namely Buug, Diplahan, Imelda, part of Siay in Zamboanga Sibugay and the towns of Bayog and Kumalarang in Zamboanga del Sur.

+For much of its modern history, from the 70's up until around 2013, Malangas was governed by the Tura political family.
+Starting with strongman Mayor Cecilio G. Tura, whose no-nonsense approach to crime and injustice endeared him deeply to his constituents.
+He was followed by his politically savvy daughter Mayor Denia Tura-Tapodoc, who also served as Board Member in the undivided province of Zamboanga del Sur.
+After suffering a setback when she lost the vice-gubernatorial bid in the early 90s, she would run and return as Mayor for most of the 90s until 2001.
+Another daughter would take the mantle in 2001 when Mayor Cecille L. Tura won her first term as Mayor of Malangas.
+She would serve as Mayor until 2010.
+Then as vice-mayor until 2013.

 Geography

 The town is Located on the south-eastern tip of Zamboanga Sibugay province.
 It is bounded on the east by Dumanquilas Bay and south by the Celebes Sea.
 The total distance from Manila to Malangas, Philippines is 492 mi.
 This is equivalent to 792 kilometers or 428 nmi.
 It is two and a half hours away from Pagadian city, 45 minutes drive from the Provincial capital, and 133 kilometers away from the city of Zamboanga.

 Malangas also includes the island of Muyong, having endowed with white sand beaches, and other of uninhabited islands near the shorelines.
 Mainland area are steeply sloping terrain of hills and mountains.
 Due to its topography and elevation the town do not experience flooding.